 Some facts about the children and their home:

-The boys' names are Douly, Mackenson,Wilguens, Erve, Berneau, Stevenson, Djooby, Jeff, Wade, Djeffte, Luiggi, Estevens and Jocelyn.
+The boys' names are Clarens, Mackenson,Wilguens, Erve, Berneau, Stevenson, Djouby, Jeff, Wade, Djeffte, Luiggi, Estevens and Jocelyn.

-The girls' names are Boiveline, Taichna, Tamara, Jenny, Sophonie, Roldine, Andjelica, Alfania, Cachina, Orlane, Dieunitha, Christine, Ludhiana, Tracy and Anderlyne.
+The girls' names are Boiveline, Thaichna, Tamara, Jenny, Nageda, Roldine, Anjelica, Alfania, Cachina, Orlane, Dieunitha, Christine, Ludhiana, Tracy, Dieunie, Richerline and Anderlyne.

 Many other children need the care these children receive.